chiefdondjeu/COSC-320-Project3/README.md

 ```
 ./projDriver data#
 ```
-'#' represents the number attached to the data file.
+'#' represents the number attached to the data files.

 ## Output